Naval Battle of Guadalcanal: Attention shifts to Hiei, San Francisco is mauled

 Hiei, with her nine lit searchlights, huge size, and course taking her directly through the U.S. formation, became the focus of gunfire from many of the U.S. ships.
+Portland fired on her and scored several hits with her main guns, while the back flotilla of US destroyers, Aaron Ward, Barton, Monssen, and Fletcher quickly closed the range to attack Hiei.
+Of the frontal destroyers, Sterett attacked Nagara, hitting her with one 5-inch (127 mm) shell, killing 6 men and causing minor damage while O'Bannon was the first destroyer to attack Hiei, hitting her with several 5-inch (127 mm) shells and two torpedoes that failed to explode.

-The destroyer Laffey passed so close to Hiei that they missed colliding by 20 ft, only avoiding the collision by accelerating.
-Hiei was unable to depress her main or secondary batteries low enough to hit Laffey, but Laffey was able to rake the Japanese battleship with 5 in shells and machine gun fire, causing heavy damage to the superstructure and bridge, wounding Abe and killing his chief of staff.
+The destroyer Laffey evaded the burning Cushing and ran into a rain squall, and several minutes later discovered Hiei so close that they missed colliding by 20 ft, only avoiding the collision by accelerating.
+Hiei was unable to depress her main or secondary batteries low enough to hit Laffey, but Laffey was able to rake the Japanese battleship with 5 in shells and machine gun fire, causing heavy damage to the superstructure and bridge, wounding Abe and killing his chief of staff, Captain Masakane Suzuki, alongside injuring and killing many others on the bridge.
 Abe was thus limited in his ability to direct his ships for the rest of the battle.
-Sterett and O'Bannon likewise fired several salvos into Hieis superstructure from close range, and perhaps one or two torpedoes into her hull, causing further damage before both destroyers escaped into the darkness.
+Sterett then located Hiei and hit her several more times, helping to light Hiei on fire.

 Unable to fire her main or secondary batteries at the three destroyers causing her so much trouble, Hiei instead concentrated on San Francisco, which was passing by only 2500 yd away.
 Along with Kirishima, Inazuma, and Ikazuchi, the four ships made repeated hits on San Francisco, disabling her steering control and killing Callaghan, Captain Cassin Young, and most of the bridge staff.
 The first few salvos from Hiei and Kirishima consisted of the special fragmentation bombardment shells, which caused less damage to the interior of San Francisco than armor-piercing shells would have done; this may have saved her from being sunk outright.
 Not expecting a ship-to-ship confrontation, it took the crews of the two Japanese battleships several minutes to switch to armor-piercing ammunition, and San Francisco, almost helpless to defend herself, managed to momentarily sail clear of the melee.
-She had landed at least one shell in Hiei's steering gear room during the exchange, flooding it with water, shorting out her power steering generators, and severely inhibiting Hiei's steering capability.
-Helena followed San Francisco to try to protect her from further harm.
+In exchange, San Francisco hit Hiei with at least seventeen 8-inch (203 mm) shells during the brawl, one or two of which landed in Hiei's steering gear room, flooding it with water, shorting out her power steering generators, and severely inhibiting Hiei's steering capability.
+Helena followed San Francisco to try to protect her from further harm, in the process being hit by five 6-inch (152 mm) shells from Kirishima which caused minor damage, killing one sailor.